-The Bachelor of Science degree offered by the College of Education, Faculty of Science, leads to teacher certification on the pre-school, elementary, and secondary school levels according to the program choice of the student.
+The Bachelor of Science degree offered by the College of Education, leads to teacher certification on the pre-school, elementary, and secondary school levels according to the program choice of the student.
 A comprehensive certification program in special education is also offered.

-Programs in teacher education at East Stroudsburg University are approved by the National Council for Accreditation of Teacher Education and the Pennsylvania State Department of Education.
+Programs in teacher education at East Stroudsburg University are approved by the National Council for Accreditation of Teacher Education and the Pennsylvania Department of Education.
 Graduates who receive the degree of Bachelor of Science will have completed the coursework necessary to be eligible for certification to teach the subjects and grade levels in which they are qualified.
 Certification programs include early childhood, elementary, special education, and several secondary education areas.
 All applicants must be endorsed by the adviser, the chair of the department, and the Dean of the College of Education who is the certifying officer of the university.

-The Faculty of Science also offers a Bachelor of Science degree in Media Communication and Technology and a B.S. degree in Rehabilitative Services.
+The College of Education also offers a Bachelor of Science degree in Media Communication and Technology and a B.S. degree in Rehabilitative Services.
 These degrees do not lead to certification in a teaching field.

-The Faculty of Hospitality and Leisure Services Management within the College of Education offers the Bachelor of Science degree in Recreation and Leisure Services Management and in Hotel, Restaurant and Tourism Management.
+Within the College of Business and Management, the Faculty of Hospitality, Leisure and Sport Management offers the Bachelor of Science degree in Recreation and Leisure Services Management, in Hotel, Restaurant and Tourism Management and in Sport Management.
+The faculty of Business Management offers a Bachelor of Science Degree in Management.

-The Bachelor of Science degree offered through the School of Health Sciences and Human Performance may lead to teacher certification, depending upon the program selected by the student.
+The Bachelor of Science degree offered through the College of Health Sciences may lead to teacher certification, depending upon the program selected by the student.
 Teacher certification programs are offered in health and physical education, school health education and school nursing.

-The Bachelor of Science degree is also offered through this School in Allied Health Education, Athletic Training, Exercise Science, Health Education, Health Services Administration, Nursing, Physical Education, Speech-Language Pathology, and Sport Management.
-Concentrations are available in community health education, public health administration, www.esu.edu Degrees Offered 47 exercise physiology, sport and exercise conditioning, school health, and health and physical education.
+The Bachelor of Science degree is also offered through this College in Athletic Training, Exercise Science, Health Education, Health Services Administration, Nursing, Physical Education, and Speech-Language Pathology.
+Concentrations are available in community health education, gerontology, exercise physiology, sport and exercise conditioning, school health, and health and physical education.